griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 #6-iii.
 Integrated assignment answers

-**Background**: PCA3 gene plays a role in Prostate Cancer detection due to its localized expression in prostate tissues and its over-expression in tumour tissues.
-This genes expression profile makes it a useful marker that can complement the most frequently used biomarker for prostate cancer, PSA.
-There are cancer assays available that tests the presence of PCA3 in urine.
+**Background**: The *PCA3* gene plays a role in Prostate Cancer detection due to its localized expression in prostate tissues and its over-expression in tumour tissues.
+This gene expression profile makes it a useful marker that can complement the most frequently used biomarker for prostate cancer, PSA.
+There are cancer assays available that test the presence of *PCA3* in urine.

-**Objectives**: In this assignment, we will be using a subset of the GSE22260 dataset, which consists of 30 RNA-seq tumour normal pairs, to assess the prostate cancer specific expression of the PCA3 gene.
+**Objectives**: In this assignment, we will be using a subset of the <a href="http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22260">GSE22260 dataset</a>, which consists of 30 RNA-seq tumour/normal pairs, to assess the prostate cancer specific expression of the PCA3 gene.

 Things to keep in mind:

 - The libraries are polyA selected.
 - The libraries are prepared as paired end.
-- The samples are sequenced on Illuminas Genome Analyzer II.
+- The samples are sequenced on a Illumina Genome Analyzer II (this data is now quite old).
 - Each read is 36 bp long
 - The average insert size is 150 bp with standard deviation of 38bp.
 - We will only look at chromosome 9 in this exercise.
-- Dataset is located here: http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22260
+- The dataset is located here: http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22260
 - 20 tumour and 10 normal samples are available
 - For this exercise we will pick 3 matched pairs (C02,C03,C06 for tumour and N02,N03,N06 for normal).
 We can do more if we have time.